It’s official: Black Friday is a big deal (excuse the pun).

 3. Get creative with copy and design

 Black Friday is a great opportunity to reiterate your brand’s USPs and positioning.
 Use your referral campaign to reinforce your branding, from your messaging, tone of voice and design.
+Our Black Friday lookbook is full of examples for this, from fast-fashion brands to fitness and food.

 Using Black Friday themed branding can be a good way to make your promotion stand out, too.
 Consider exploring beyond your traditional colour palette to incorporate splashes of black to grab attention and make it obvious you’re participating in the event.